Foreclosure Landlord-Tenant Evictions

 - The tenant must pay rent to remain in the property.
 If the tenant does not pay rent, it constitutes an independent ground for eviction.
 The new owner merely steps into the shoes of the old owner.
 The failure to comply with a clause or provision of the lease can be grounds for eviction.

-- The landlord must give 90 days notice to evict and refund the tenant’s deposit even if rent was not paid to the prior landlord.
+- The Landlord must give 90 days’ notice to evict and refund the tenant’s deposit even if the rent was not paid to the prior Landlord.

-It is understandable that a tenant can be confused and not know which landlord to pay.
-But the failure to safeguard the funds even if the new landlord will not take the rent is probably a breach of the lease.
-The new owner has the same rights and responsibilities as the prior landlord.
+Understandably, a tenant can be confused and not know which Landlord to pay.
+But the failure to safeguard the funds even if the new Landlord will not take the rent is probably a breach of the lease.
+The new owner has the same rights and responsibilities as the prior Landlord.
 If utilities, heating, or services are supplied, the new owner must do so.
 Further, the security deposit has to be refunded.
-Even if the tenant did not pay rent during the 90 day notice to vacate the new owner can not evict.
+Even if the tenant did not pay rent during the 90-day notice to vacate, the new owner could not evict.

-Sections 702 and 703 of the PTFA each require the tenant be given notice to evict “at least 90 days before the effective date of such notice.
-Even if the lease is month to month a 90 day notice is required.
+Sections 702 and 703 of the PTFA each require the tenant to be given the notice to evict “at least 90 days before the effective date of such notice.
+Even if the lease is month to month, a 90-day notice is required.
 Bank of N.Y.
 Mellon v.
 DeMeo,254 P.3d 1138(Ariz.
 App.
 2011), published and unanimous decision.
 See also Curtis v.
 U.S. Bank National Association ••confusing (language)” is “ineffective for the purpose of the PTFA”.
 And further, any motion for possession is premature if it is filed before the expiration of the PTFA notice period.

-PTFA does not explicitly say the tenant must pay rent, but courts have stated that upon the transfer of the deed that the new owner has the right to rent and that until that time the old owner collects and manages the property.
+PTFA does not explicitly say the tenant must pay rent, but courts have stated that upon the transfer of the deed that the new owner has the right to rent.
+Until that time, the old owner collects and manages the property.
 PNMAC Mortgage v.
-Stanko but even if the tenant has not paid rent to the new landlord, the tenant is entitled to the 90-day notice period under the PTFA.
+Stanko, but even if the tenant has not paid rent to the new Landlord, the tenant is entitled to the 90-day notice period under the PTFA.

-PFTA is an affirmative defense, but the burden of proof of the plantiff that the laws have been complied with typically make it the plaintiff’s burden of proof the statute has been complied with and that a lease exists.
-Several factors such as the amount of the rent, relationship to the landlord, nature of the property, timing of the lease, term of the lease, number of people in the home, determine if the tenant entered into an arm’s length contract.
+PFTA is an affirmative defense, but the burden of proof of the plaintiff that the laws have been complied with typically makes it the plaintiff’s burden of proof the statute has been complied with and that a lease exists.
+Several factors, such as the amount of the rent, relationship to the Landlord, nature of the property, the timing of the lease, the term of the lease, number of people in the home, determine if the tenant entered into an arm’s length contract.

 The New Owner is subject to the lease